thiagoricci/voice-text-widget/README.md

 3. **Locate the output files** in the `dist/` directory:

+   After running the build command, you'll find these files:

-   - `widget.iife.js` - The main widget JavaScript file
+   - `widget.iife.js` - The main widget JavaScript file (IIFE format)
    - `widget.css` - The widget CSS styles

 4. **Upload these files** to your server or CDN for distribution.